carldamey/bug-tracker/README.md

 # Bug Tracker
-This is a system designed to be implemented in a web app for users to create bugs, and for admins to view, update, or delete them.
+This is a system designed to be implemented in a web app for users to create bug reports, check the status of their report, as well as edit or delete them (Full CRUD).
 ## Wireframes
 ### User Interface
 ![User Submussion Wireframes](./etc/images/Wireframe1.png)